echoblue-98/Vite-WS/README-DEPLOY.md

 - 403/CORS: Ensure `ALLOWED_ORIGINS` on Render exactly matches the Vercel URL.
 - 404 on SPA routes: Vercel rewrites are configured in `vercel.json`.
 - Voice upload 501: Ensure `python-multipart` is installed (it is in `backend/requirements.txt`).
+- "Could not open requirements file: requirements.txt": either set Render Root Directory to `backend` (preferred) or leave it blank and rely on the root `requirements.txt` delegator we added.
+After changing settings, use Render's "Clear build cache" and redeploy.
+- Docker context errors on Render (e.g., `'/backend': not found`): do not use Docker for this project on Render.
+Use a Python Web Service with the commands above.